33649EK/express.js-note-taker-EvanK/README.md

 ## Credits

 Evan Keller
-Helper functions in fileSystem.js initially taken from solved mini project, before being modified.
+Helper functions in fileSystem.js initially taken from solved Module-11 mini project, before being modified.
+ChatGPT rewrote usage section of README to make it more readable.

 ## License